clearloop/luna/README.md

 # Luna
-Luna is a decentralized platform that offers smart contract services for micro contracts.
+Luna is a peer to peer micro smart-contract platform.

 ![you][you]